-As well as advantages though, this charter brought unwanted residents to the town: for the County Gaol was set up in Windsor.
-The townsfolk objected, but to no avail until 1309 when there was a gaol-brake and several prisoners sought sanctuary in the parish churchyard!
-They were captured by force of arms and either killed in the skirmish or hanged soon afterward.
-King Edward II later decided it prudent to remove the gaol to Reading.
-In the 13th century the town also had a thriving Jewish community.
-They were forced out by officialdom in 1283, though thankfully this was "without doing them injury”.
+As well as advantages, this charter brought unwanted residents to the town: for the County Gaol was set up in Windsor.
+The townsfolk objected but to no avail until 1309 when there was a gaol-break and several prisoners sought sanctuary in the parish churchyard.
+They were captured by force of arms and were either killed in the skirmish or hanged soon afterwards.
+King Edward II later deemed it prudent to remove the gaol to Wallingford.
+In the 13th century, the town also had a thriving Jewish community.
+They were forced out by officialdom in 1283, although this is recorded to have been “without doing them injury”.

-From 1351, King Edward had his architect, William of Wykeham, Bishop of Winchester, almost totally rebuild Windsor Castle, originally under the watchful eye of the constable, Thomas Foxley, and his assistants, Oliver de Bordeaux and John Brocas.
-It is said that this rebuilding was inspired by these prisoners who complained about their surroundings and thus encouraged the King to reconstruct his palace – and their ransoms paid for it!
-Edward also wished a new home for his new knightly Order of the Garter, a Chivalric Order so named after the King’s supposed lover dropped her garter at a Windsor Ball.
+From 1351, King Edward III had his architect, William of Wykeham, Bishop of Winchester, almost totally rebuild Windsor Castle.
+This was originally under the watchful eye of three local friends: the Constable, Thomas Foxley of Foxley Green (Touchen End), and his assistants, Oliver de Bordeaux of Foliejon (Winkfield) and John Brocas of Clewer Brocas (Spital).
+It is said that this rebuilding was inspired by the royal prisoners who had complained about their surroundings and thus encouraged the King to reconstruct his palace – and their ransoms paid for it.
+Edward also wanted a new home for his foundation, the Order of the Garter: an exclusive chivalric club for his closest friends.
+It was so named after the King’s supposed lover, the ‘Fair Maid of Kent,’ dropped her garter at a Windsor ball.
+The monarch was obliged to insist his knights did not use this as an excuse to think unkindly of her and the Order made sure they remembered.
 In these years of plague, there were few workmen available and builders were apparently press-ganged into coming to Windsor from all over the country.
-On completion of the building-work, Edward and William walked through the castle together and the King noticed a Latin inscription carved in the new stonework that he translated as "William made me”.
-The King was incensed, but the wily Bishop quickly explained that it really said, “I was the making of William"!
+On completion of the building work, King Edward and Wykeham walked through the Castle together and the King noticed a Latin inscription carved in the new stonework that he translated as “Wykeham made me”.
+The King, who had commissioned the work, was incensed but the wily Bishop quickly explained that it really said, “I was the making of Wykeham”.

-William Shakespeare is said to have written his ‘Merry Wives of Windsor’ at the behest of Queen Elizabeth I who wished to see Sir John Falstaff (from Henry IV) in love.
-Traditionally it was first performed in the Chapter Library of the castle around 1597.
-It features many local landmarks.
+William Shakespeare is said to have written his ‘Merry Wives of Windsor’ at the behest of Queen Elizabeth I when she wished to see Sir John Falstaff (from ‘Henry IV’) in love.
+Traditionally it was first performed in the Chapter Library of the Castle around 1597, although this may have been an unofficial preview.
+The play features many local landmarks.
 The bard had Falstaff stay at the Garter Inn.
-Today it is part of the Hart and Garter in the High Street: two inns now combined as one.
-Shakespeare probably stayed there himself on many occasions.
-Mistresses Ford and Page were certainly from local families, and the Ford household was said to be one of the buildings demolished from beneath the castle wall almost opposite the Hart and Garter.
+A replacement building is now part of the Hart and Garter in the High Street: two inns combined as one.
+Shakespeare probably stayed there himself on many occasions while researching his play.
+His characters, Mistresses Ford and Page, were certainly from local families and the Ford house was said to be one of the buildings demolished from beneath the Castle wall almost opposite the Hart and Garter.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|